Public transport in Perth and Kinross

 Public transport in Perth and Kinross is available for two main modes of transport—bus and rail—assisting residents of and visitors to the Perth and Kinross council area to travel around much of its 2,041 sqmi.

-As of 2024, nine operators provide bus and coach services in Perth and Kinross, the largest being Stagecoach East Scotland.
+As of 2026, nine operators provide bus and coach services in Perth and Kinross, the largest being Stagecoach South Scotland.

 Perth and Kinross is home to six railway stations: Perth, Gleneagles, Dunblane, Pitlochry, Dunkeld & Birnam and Blair Atholl.

 Although Perth has an airport—Perth Airport—it is not used for commercial flights.

 Bus

 Local

 Perth and Kinross Council has divided the council area (plus a couple of adjoining areas) into six regions: